How Health Insurance Works

 This website aims to answer your questions about private health insurance by explaining how it works, and who and what is covered.
 You can also compare policies from different Health insurers to help you to choose a private health insurance policy that is right for you.

 This website aims to answer your questions about private health insurance by explaining how it works, and who and what is covered.
 You can also compare policies from different Health insurers to help you choose a policy that is right for you.

 In Australia, private health insurance is 'community rated'.
 This means that everyone is entitled to buy the same product, at the same price (except for Lifetime Health Cover and Age-based Discounts), and is guaranteed the right to renew their policy.
 A health insurer cannot refuse to insure you or refuse to sell you any policy you want to buy.

-There are many things to consider when looking into private health insurance:
+Some of the things to consider when looking into private health insurance include:

 - How does it work?
-There are two types of health insurance: hospital & general treatment (ancillary or extras).
-You can buy them separately or most funds offer combined policies.
+There are two types of health insurance: hospital and general treatment (ancillary or extras) cover.
+You can buy policies for these types of cover separately or most insurers offer combined policies.
 There will be limitations on what and when you can claim with any policy you buy.

 - What government incentives and surcharges affect my insurance?
-The Private Health Insurance Rebate is a federal government subsidy for the cost of insurance, while the Lifetime Health Cover rules are designed to encourage people to purchase private health cover earlier and to stay covered.
-The Medicare Levy Surcharge is a tax that affects people earning above a certain threshold who don't hold private hospital cover.
+The Private Health Insurance Rebate, the Lifetime Health Cover rules, and Age-based discount affect how much you pay for private health insurance.
+The Medicare Levy Surcharge affects people earning above a certain threshold who don't hold private hospital cover.